Viper vs Fade matchup in Valorant

 The Controller (Viper) vs Initiator (Fade) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Viper's Controller abilities serve different purposes than Fade's Initiator kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Controller abilities interact with Initiator counterplay is essential for maximizing your agent's potential.
 Viper's Controller toolkit may excel at certain aspects while Fade's Initiator kit counters others.
-The Viper advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Fade advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

-Viper has favorable matchups against 14 agents and unfavorable matchups against 11 agents in Valorant.
-Viper's strongest matchup is against Veto with a 83.3% win rate.
-The most challenging matchup is Killjoy at 14.3% win rate.
+Viper has favorable matchups against 15 agents and unfavorable matchups against 12 agents in Valorant.
+Viper's strongest matchup is against KAY/O with a 71.4% win rate.
+The most challenging matchup is Iso at 27.3% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Viper matchup win rates and combat stats in Valorant (Patch 12.04)
+Viper matchup win rates and combat stats in Valorant (Patch 12.08)

 Opponent